Proper actions of wreath products and generalizations: Introduction

 If instead of taking the free product of copies of $H$ indexed by $G$, we take the direct sum $H^{(G)}=\bigoplus_{g\in G}H$ and form the semidirect product $H^{(G)}\rtimes G$, where $G$ acts by shifting the copies of $H$ in the direct sum, we get the standard wreath product $H\wr G$ (often referred to as wreath product) of $H$ and $G$.

 Our first main result, which answers Question 62.3 in \cite{Guido} is:

 \begin{thm} Let $G,H$ be countable groups.
-If $G$ and $H$ have the Haagerup Property, then so does the standard wreath product $H\wr G$. \end{thm} As obviously $H$ is Haagerup if and only if $H^{(G)}$ is, this appears as a stability under a special kind of extensions.
+If $G$ and $H$ have the Haagerup Property, then so does the standard wreath product $H\wr G$. \end{thm}

+As obviously $H$ is Haagerup if and only if $H^{(G)}$ is, this appears as a stability under a special kind of extensions.
 This theorem was announced in \cite{CSV} and proved there in special cases, e.g. $E\wr \F$, where $E$ is finite and $\F$ is free.
+That special result appeared since then in the book~\cite{BrO}.
 We also refer to \cite{CSV} for applications of the result in harmonic analysis.
+We here mention another application.
+It was asked in \cite[7.7(1)]{Cth} whether the quotient of a Haagerup group by an amenable normal subgroup is always Haagerup; the answer is negative in a strong sense.